spcourse/animation/en/student/index.md

 ## Tip

 Save a video yourself?
-Use a tool such as [GifGrabber](http://www.gifgrabber.com) to create an animated gif.
-Which you can then watch in your web browser.
+Use a tool such as [GifGrabber](http://www.gifgrabber.com) to create an animated gif, which you can then watch in your web browser.

 ## Testing